 Because of Kasey’s history, I felt it would be necessary to implement the first step of the evaluation stage before the recognizing common issues technique, in order to protect Laurie and create a better therapeutic relationship with Kasey.
 The morning after the internet bullying was brought to my attention, I had Kasey called out of her first class.

 During this first session, I did not address Kasey’s internet harassment of Laurie.
 Instead, I asked Kasey general questions about how she was doing in school, and whether she was having any problems.
 I then arranged for a private session with Laurie, so that she would not be called out of class in front of the other students.
 Would you agree that meeting with Kasey first helped to start to establish a therapeutic relationship, as well as adding protection for Laurie?

 ♦ Step # 2 - ‘Up Front’ Counseling Technique

-I stated to Kasey, "Kasey, I have heard that you have been having trouble getting along with several girls lately, and most recently have been sending upsetting messages to Laurie online.
+I stated to Kasey, "Kasey, I have heard that you have been having trouble getting along with several girls lately, and most recently have been sending upsetting messages to Laurie on the internet.
 I’ve asked you to come in here because these problems seem to be hurting your grades, getting you and other girls in trouble, and making school less enjoyable for everyone.
 I’d like to see what we can do about these things.
 I hope you are willing to work with me."